sinai-dev/OSLDocs/Effects/SL_Effect.md

 `IncreaseAmount` (int)
 * The amount to increase the stat value by

+## SL_AddAbsorbHealth
+Used to add health absorption to the character, for example by Infuse Blood.

+`HealthRatio` (float)
+* The ratio of health restored to the character based on all damage dealt

+## SL_AddChargeInstrument
+Used to add charges to an instrument on hit.

+`Charges` (int)
+* Nummber of charges to add

 ## SL_AddStatusEffect
 Used for simply adding a status effect on activation.